 5. Entrepreneurship and Economic Development

-If your abstract submission is approved, you will be able to present your work at the conference, and to submit a paper for publication in the 2012 Cambio de Colores proceedings, that will later be published and distributed to all participants.
-Please see the paper submission guidelines—in the following pages— for details on preparing articles for the proceedings book.
+If your abstract submission is approved, you will be able to present your work at the conference, and to submit a paper for publication in the 2013 Cambio de Colores proceedings, that will later be published and distributed to all participants.
+Please see the Paper Submission Requirements—in the following pages— for details on preparing articles for the proceedings book.
 Special consideration will be given to submissions that include a commitment to submit papers for publication.

 Proceedings books from previous years are available in electronic form at the Cambio de Colores website at www.cambiodecolores.org.
 Each conference’s Program is also available on the archival sites and the Library page, which has links to past presentations.

-Please note that all presenters will be responsible for their own travel expenses and conference registration fees ($200 regular, $175 early bird).
-At least one author per presentation must register by April 20th.
-More detailed registration and hotel information will be available at the conference website in February, 2012.
+Please note that all presenters will be responsible for their own travel expenses and conference registration fees ($175 early bird, $200 regular, and $110 students).
+At least one author per presentation must register by April 19th.
+More detailed registration, hotel and CEU information will be available at the conference website in February, 2013.

 Abstract submissions will be made online.